sciencepark-coderdojo/sciencepark-coderdojo.github.io/_pages/about.md

 We don't actually.
 It is all 100% volunteer based.
 The Bradfield Centre are sponsoring the venue and the Mentors/Organizers are doing it because they want to inspire young children to pursue careers in STEM.

+### How do I get in touch?

+If you have any other questions about this CoderDojo, our events, or anything else, please contact us at [info@camcoderdojo.com](mailto:info@camcoderdojo.com)

 # About The Organizers

 ## Coder Dojo Foundation